sapientabdullah/RocketBase/README.md

 - **Pilot Iconic Rockets**: Nearly Complete
 - **Colonize Mars**: Terrain finished; additional work in progress

+### How to Play on Roblox:

+1. Create a Roblox Account:
+	- Go to Roblox, click “Sign Up,” and fill in the required information.
+2. Download and Install Roblox:
+	-	After creating an account, download the Roblox app to your device.
+3. Join the Game:
+	-	Search for “Journey to Mars” or click the link provided in this README, then click “Play” to start the game.

 ### Contact:
 For feedback, collaboration opportunities, or just to share your thoughts, reach out to me at [sapientabdullah@gmail.com](mailto:sapientabdullah@gmail.com).